 Emilee Robinson (b.
 2000) is an expanded printmedia artist, living and working on unceded Gadigal land.

-Emilee’s practice explores the psychic architecture of memory - its unreliability, fragility, and capacity to blur the line between past and present.
+Emilee’s practice explores the psychic architecture of memory - its fragility, unreliability, and tendency to blur the boundary between past and present.

 I acknowledge the Gadigal people of the Eora Nation, on whose land I work, and pay my respects to their culture and continued connection to land and community.
 I extend that respect to Elders both past, present and emerging.
 Sovereignty was never ceded - always was, always will be, Aboriginal land.

-Emilee’s practice explores the psychic architecture of memory - its unreliability, fragility, and capacity to blur the line between past and present.
+Emilee’s practice explores the psychic architecture of memory - its fragility, unreliability, and tendency to blur the boundary between past and present.

 I acknowledge the Gadigal people of the Eora Nation, on whose land I work, and pay my respects to their culture and continued connection to land and community.
 I extend that respect to Elders both past, present and emerging.
 Sovereignty was never ceded - always was, always will be, Aboriginal land.